NaveenVinayakS/naveenvinayak.github.io/README.md

 <span style="color:green; font-weight:bold;">Roles & Responsibilities: </span>
 -	Created Chatbot for answering all the questions raised by end users about Niyama Digital Health care using OpenAI GPT4.
 Previously Traditional chatbot was used (RASA) which can answer only fixed questions.
--	Benefits: The project resulted in a chatbot that not only answered questions efficiently but also provided users with a personalized and interactive experience, ultimately increasing user retention and satisfaction.
+-	<b>Benefits:</b> The project resulted in a chatbot that not only answered questions efficiently but also provided users with a personalized and interactive experience, ultimately increasing user retention and satisfaction.
--	Scalability: Designed the chatbot to easily scale as the user base grew, ensuring that it continued to save time and money as the website's popularity increased
+-	<b>Scalability:</b> Designed the chatbot to easily scale as the user base grew, ensuring that it continued to save time and money as the website's popularity increased

-- Measurable Impact: The project's implementation had a measurable impact on reducing support response times and operational costs, ultimately increasing user satisfaction and engagement.
+- <b>Measurable Impact:</b> The project's implementation had a measurable impact on reducing support response times and operational costs, ultimately increasing user satisfaction and engagement.

 - bing impact project 2!